 Can you get rich from side hustle apps?

 It depends.
 If you have a talent or a rare skill, you may find that you can make far more working for yourself than your employer.
 The important thing to remember is to avoid getting too excited if you start making money with a side hustle.
-Keep your full-time job until you have enough money to strike it on your own.
+Keep your full-time job until you have enough money to live comfortably.

 Is using side hustle apps a good idea?